-2.8 For some of the selected monitoring sites, nitrogen dioxide concentrations show a downward trend.
-In 2020, all of the 11 selected operational sites that recorded nitrogen dioxide concentrations with a data capture rate of over 75% had the lowest concentrations recorded over the period 2010-2020.
-In 2010, concentrations at nine of the selected sites reached their highest value over the period 2010-2020.
-Note that this excludes figures for years where the data capture rate was 75% or lower.
-In 2020, 75 sites in Scotland recorded nitrogen dioxide concentrations with a data capture rate of over 75%, of which 58 were roadside or kerbside locations.
-None of these 75 sites had concentrations in excess of the air quality strategy objective of 40 μ g/m3 as an annual mean (Table 13.1b)
+2.9 For many of the selected monitoring sites, nitrogen dioxide concentrations show a downward trend.
+In 2021,two of the 7 selected operational sites that recorded nitrogen dioxide concentrations with a data capture rate of over 75% had the lowest concentrations recorded over the period 2011-2021.
+In 2021, 73 sites in Scotland recorded nitrogen dioxide concentrations with a data capture rate of over 75%, of which 62 were roadside or kerbside locations.
+One of these 73 sites had concentrations in excess of the air quality strategy objective of 40 μ g/m3 as an annual mean (Table 13.1b).